-"We benefit from significant savings in time, money, and carbon emissions, improved knowledge retention and that our trainees are simply having more fun meanwhile learning in a safe environment, where it is OK to make mistakes and learn from them."
+"We benefit significantly from savings in time, money, and carbon emissions.
+Knowledge retention has improved and our trainees are simply having more fun meanwhile learning in a safe environment, where it is OK to make mistakes."

 Claus Nehmzow, Chief Innovation Officer.

 Eastern Pacific Shipping